Necromunger/docker-test-cases/example-1/example1.md

 # Example 1

-Default environment variables and passing environment variables through run command.
+Use the `run` command with default environment variables and supplied environment variables.

 Defined in Dockerfile are two environment variables with default values.